 To determine the number of replicate measures we needed to collect for association mapping, we measured L1 survival of the DL238 strain after exposure to 100 mM propionic acid in 40 replicates.
 The 40 replicates consisted of eight technical replicates across five independent preparations of agar plates with propionate.
 For a range of mean differences (0.01 to 1, in increments of 0.01), we subsampled two to eight replicates for each of the five plate preparations 100 times and calculated the standard deviation of L1 survival for the subsamples.
 To calculate the power to detect a difference across a range of replicates and mean differences, we used the power.t.test function in the pwr R package with the following parameters - n = number of subsampled replicates, delta = (0.01 to 1, in increments of 0.01), sd = mean of the standard deviation subsamples, sig.level = 0.00001, alternative = “two.sided”, type = “two.sample”.
 With four technical replicates across five independent plate preparations we were able to detect a 20% difference in means 80% of the time.

-Wild Isolate Propionate Sensitivity Phenotyping for GWA mapping

-We quantified propionate sensitivity of 132 wild isolates in five independent experiments with four technical replicates per experiment.
-The scale of this experiment required us to split the strains into three sets.
-To process the data, we first took the mean of the four technical replicates and removed biological replicate outliers, which were defined by mean + 1.5 x standard deviation.
-Next, we corrected the strain phenotype data for biological replicate and strain set using a linear model with the formula (phenotype ~ biological replicate + strain set).
-After this regression analysis, we removed outlier replicates as above and took the mean of the remaining replicate residuals per strain (Supp Data XX - input mapping phenotype).
-The resulting phenotype data was used for association mapping.